H. Lee Moffitt: H. Lee Moffitt Cancer Center & Research Institute

 While a member of the house of representative, Moffitt spearheaded a project to build a cancer treatment center in Florida.
 Moffitt had been diagnosed with a malignant tumor in his left knee at age 29, for which he did a tumor resection.
 It was this experience, along with the death of friends, Joseph Lumia, Judy Barnett and George Edgecomb, from cancer, that motivated Moffitt to lobby for a cancer treatment center in Tampa.
 He secured an initial $70-million via the Legislature for the commencement of the construction.

 The H. Lee Moffitt Cancer Center & Research Institute officially opened on October 27, 1986, three years after its groundbreaking.
 Despite Moffitt's objection, the Florida legislature voted to name the facility in his honor.
 In 2006 he was honored by the Association of Community Cancer Centers' (ACCC) Annual Achievement Award for his commitment to combating cancer through the center he founded.
 Since its founding the center has expanded its services and was designated an NCI Comprehensive Cancer Center in 2001.

 Personal life

 Moffitt is married to Dianne Davant Moffitt of Dianne Davant and Associates.
-They make their homes in Palm City, Florida and Banner Elk, North Carolina.
+They make their homes in Tampa Bay, Florida and Blowing Rock, North Carolina.